 Who Tells Your Story

-Hamilton shines a bright spotlight on the individual stories of Alexander Hamilton and those closest to him.
-They were all so much more than what they accomplished.
-Hamilton’s narrative was one of immeasurable loss, pain, grief, regret, and profound forgiveness.
-But until now all people really knew of him were his groundbreaking accomplishments and historic victories.
-Throughout the musical, there’s a recurring theme of leaving a legacy, having your story told beyond your death.
-Hamilton is hell-bent on leaving his mark on American history.
-He is convinced that his achievements determine his worth.
 My favorite part is at the conclusion of the show; Hamilton’s widow, Eliza, lives another 50 years after his death, and when her time has come, she lists off all the ways she’s honored her husband’s memory by supporting causes and people that were important to him.
-It’s a beautiful concept, isn’t it?
+It’s a beautiful concept.
 Don’t we all want to be remembered, honored, and kept alive in the stories told by our family and friends?

 I’ve lost some pretty amazing people in my life, all of whom I loved deeply.
 My Oma Rosie was one of them.
 Three years ago, on the Fourth of July, she entered heavenly glory to the sound of fireworks outside her window.
 She outlived my Opa by eight years, and for each of those eight years, she eagerly looked forward to being reunited with him.
 My memories of her are abundant.
 Rosie was always up for playing games with me.
 I whipped her countless times in Mancala, and she taught me the ins and outs of Pinochle.
 Together we would bake in the kitchen (her recipe for “Buster Bars” is still my ultimate comfort food), sing songs, read books, and become faithful pen pals.
-My whole life Opa and Rosie never lived in the same state as me, but they were so intentional about visiting, writing, and calling; I never felt disconnected from them.
+My whole life my Opa and Rosie never lived in the same state as me, but they were so intentional about visiting, writing, and calling.
+I never felt disconnected from them.

-No matter how many years pass since her death, I can still close my eyes and hear her voice, smell her cough drops, and envision the pattern of her sofa.
+No matter how many years pass since her death, I can still close my eyes and hear her voice, smell her cough drops, and envision the condo she and my Opa shared.
 But do you want to know what I think of most when I remember my Oma?
 I think of her praying.
 I think of all the times I watched her sit at the kitchen table with her Bible open and her prayer list in front of her, holding hands with my Opa and praying over the people in her life.
 She never rushed through that part of her day.
 My Oma Rosie showed me the importance of beginning my day with God and laying our burdens at His feet.
 Her faithfulness in this simple act of obedience is what I will carry with me for the rest of my life, more than any recipe, card game, or conversation we shared.
 That is her legacy.
-In her book, Famous in Heaven and at Home, Michelle Meyers writes, “Sometimes, we can allow ourselves to get intimidated when we use words like ‘legacy.’
-We think that means God expects us to do something really big and significant.
-But here’s the truth: God can do amazing work with the simplest act of obedience.
-No obedience is too small or insignificant for Him to use because obedience always takes us one step closer to Him.”

-In the conclusion of the musical, Alexander Hamilton’s widow, Eliza, sings about what he could’ve done if he’d had more time.
-He died at a relatively young age.
-His story wasn’t finished.
-She questions if she’s done enough in her own life.
-The idea of leaving a legacy is idolized.
-“Who lives, who dies, who tells your story?” sings the cast.
 When your time here on Earth is done, do you want people to sing your praises and tell your story?
 Or do you want them to sing God’s praises and tell His story?

 There’s a song by Big Daddy Weave called “My Story.”
 It beautifully speaks to the legacy we should strive to leave.
 The chorus says: